Kalyan-Product/Kalyan-Muthavarapu/README.md

 ## 📫 Connect with Me
 - LinkedIn: [linkedin.com/in/kalyanmuthavarapu](https://linkedin.com/in/kalyanmuthavarapu)
-- Email: *your-email@example.com*
+- Email: *mckalyan@hotmail.com*

 ---
-⭐ **I believe great products emerge when systems, users, and problems are understood as one ecosystem.**
+⭐ **I believe great products emerge when systems, users and problems are understood as one ecosystem.**